withtyped/withtyped/docs/server.md

 #### Context output

-After executing the last middleware function, withtyped will read status, json, and headers from the context and send the response properly.
+After executing the last middleware function, withtyped will read `status`, `json`, and `headers` from the last output context and send the response properly.

 ### `Composer`